gvwilson/thirdbit/_posts/2015/2015-04-22-the-paradox-of-learning-objects.md

   <p>
     The Reusability Paradox typically leads designers of learning objects to attempt to "strike a balance" between effectiveness and reusability.
     This generally results in materials that are neither particularly effective NOR particularly reusable across contexts.
-    No one wants to trade efficacy for reusability (or for lower cost, or for anything else &mdash;
-    as the recent Babson survey <a href="http://opencontent.org/blog/archives/3619">showed</a>, faculty want proven efficacy more than anything else).
+    No one wants to trade efficacy for reusability (or for lower cost, or for anything else – as the recent Babson survey <a href="http://opencontent.org/blog/archives/3619">showed</a>, faculty want proven efficacy more than anything else).
     And yet we do this all the time without really realizing it.
     Instead of targeting a specific audience and a specific context, almost all teaching materials adopt their own version of Wikipedia's
     <a href="http://en.wikipedia.org/wiki/Wikipedia:Neutral_point_of_view">Neutral Point of View</a>.
-    Educational materials &mdash; and learning objects specifically &mdash; try to be just generic enough so as to not be offensive to anyone.
+    Educational materials – and learning objects specifically – try to be just generic enough so as to not be offensive to anyone.
     They lack what Giant Robot Dinosaur calls a <a href="http://avc.com/2011/09/minimum-viable-personality/">Minimum Viable Personality</a>.
   </p>
   <p>
     For example,
     take teaching materials about the Ruby programming language.
-    Here are the first three results that come up for me after searching for Ruby tutorials &mdash;
+    Here are the first three results that come up for me after searching for Ruby tutorials –
     <a href="https://www.ruby-lang.org/en/documentation/quickstart/">Ruby in 20 Minutes</a>,
     <a href="http://rubylearning.com/satishtalim/first_ruby_program.html">My First Ruby Program</a>,
     and <a href="http://www.tutorialspoint.com/ruby/ruby_quick_guide.htm">Ruby Quick Reference Guide</a>.
     They're each so bland and generic as to be almost indistinguishable from each other.
     Contrast these resources with <a href="http://mislav.uniqpath.com/poignant-guide/book/chapter-4.html">Why's Poignant Guide to Ruby</a>.
     You can actually distinguish this resource from the others.
-    It was obviously written with a specific audience in mind &mdash; and they love it.
+    It was obviously written with a specific audience in mind – and they love it.
-    But the internal context created in Why's Poignant Guide &mdash; the cartoon foxes, Blix the cat, etc. &mdash;
-    are SIMULTANEOUSLY what makes it awesome for a specific audience and what prevents it from being reused more broadly.
+    But the internal context created in Why's Poignant Guide – the cartoon foxes, Blix the cat, etc. – are SIMULTANEOUSLY what makes it awesome for a specific audience and what prevents it from being reused more broadly.
   </p>
 </blockquote>